-Sub-Action 4a.
+Action 4.
 Reduce the commercial trip limit for gag

-Purpose of Sub-Action: The Council is considering reducing the commercial trip limit to allow for reduced harvest of gag during the rebuilding plan.
-A reduced trip limit will help ensure the commercial sector annual catch limit is not exceeded.
+Purpose of Action: The Council is considering reducing the commercial trip limit to allow for reduced harvest of gag during the rebuilding plan.
+A reduced trip limit will help ensure the commercial sector ACL is not exceeded.

-Preferred Alternative 3: Reduce the gag commercial trip limit to 300 pounds gutted weight.
+Preferred Alternative 3.
+Reduce the gag commercial trip limit to 300 pounds gutted weight.